oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

     > **Note:** Once adding your application is approved by your Slack admin, **OAuth Token** will be generated.
 If the approval is not granted, you will not see the **OAuth Tokens for Your Workspace** section shown in the previous screen capture.

-7. To create a credential object to access the Slack app from Autonomous Database, specify the following parameters that are used in the following code example.
+7. Create a credential object to access the Slack app from Autonomous Database using the following script.
+Specify the following parameters that are used in the script.

     - credential_name: Enter your preferred name such as **`SLACK_CRED`**
-    - username: Enter your preferred username such as **`SLACK_TOKEN`**
+    - username: Enter **`SLACK_TOKEN`** as a username
     - password: Enter your **Bot User OAuth Token**

     > **Note:** If adding your application is not approved by you Slack admin, you will not be able to run the code without having the **Bot User OAuth Token**.

-8. Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.
+   Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

     ```
     <copy>